Skip directly to content

 The prospects for winning the right to fair repair look better now than they have in years — maybe ever.

-Last year saw a wave of right to repair legislation introduced in more than half the states in the country.
-And in July, President Biden signed an executive order endorsing the right to fair repair.
+Recent years have seen a wave of right to repair legislation introduced in more than half the states in the country.
+And in July 2021, President Biden signed an executive order endorsing the right to fair repair.

-And the momentum’s keeping up in 2022.
-Just recently, Jon Tester, a U.S. senator from Montana, introduced the Agriculture Right to Repair Act — one of our best chances yet to protect farmers from monopolies on repair.
+And the momentum’s keeping up.
+Jon Tester, a U.S. senator from Montana, introduced the Agriculture Right to Repair Act — one of our best chances yet to protect farmers from monopolies on repair.

 We all rely on our farmers.
 It’s time we give them the help they deserve — and need.